matham/cs6784_2017/saved_results/readme.txt

 results_v2-best
 (pytorch) root@63a8c9378964:~/Desktop/shared_docker/cs6784_2017# python train_v2.py | tee log

 Baseline run, model for B was best of A. Binary layer only present during binary training.
 Verification run using new code on cifar 100 50/50 split with and without binary classifier with weight .4.
+Classes are the same as results_v2.

 ----------------------------------
 11/28